open-telemetry/oteps/text/0143-versioning-and-stability.md

 **Experimental –** Breaking changes and performance issues may occur.
 Components may not be feature-complete.
 The experiment may be discarded.

-**Stable –** Stability guarantees apply, based on component tpye (API, SDK, Conventions, and Contrib).
+**Stable –** Stability guarantees apply, based on component type (API, SDK, Conventions, and Contrib).
 Long term dependencies may now be taken against these packages.

-**Deprecated –** this signal has been replaced but is still retains the same stability gurantees.
+**Deprecated –** this signal has been replaced but is still retains the same stability guarantees.

 **Removed -** a deprecated signal is no longer supported, and is removed.